Earlier this year, I read the book Meet the Frugalwoods.

 Pretending to Be Scraping By

-The fact that they were able to save over 70% of their income, not including their 401k contributions, should have made it evident that their income is way more than the average.
+They could save over 70% of their income, not including their 401k contributions, which should have made it evident that their income is way more than the average.

 If you have a family and make $50,000/year, the most frugal people aren't going to get anywhere close to a 70% savings rate.
 But if you take home more than $200k/year, that becomes much easier.
 That means you could live off of $60k/year and save $140k/year.
 That amount of savings is going to build fast.
 And it makes sense how they were able to accomplish “retirement” in their early 30's.